 Apply to the Summer Translation Program and if you are admitted, the WMU International Admissions and Services will send you a Certificate of Eligibility Form (Form I-20 for F-1 students; Form DS-2019 for J-1 student exchange visitors) with which you may apply for a student visa.

 If you are from a country that has a visa waiver agreement with the United States, you will still need a student visa.
-According to U.S. immigration law, you cannot come on a tourist visa (the kind given in visa waiver situations) and be a full-time student at an American university.
+According to U.S. immigration law, you cannot come on a B-1/B-2 visitor for business or tourism visa or the Visa Waiver Program and be a full-time student at a university in the United States.

 Contact the program director.